Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - For Linux, no password, use key pair to ssh log in.
 For Windows, use key pair to obtain the administrator password and then log in using RDP
 - if the private key is lost, there is no way to recover the same. have to generate a new one

-> To view all categories of instance metadata from within a running instance, use the following URI: http://169.254.169.254/latest/meta-data/
+> To view all categories of instance metadata from **within a running instance**, use the following URI: http://169.254.169.254/latest/meta-data/

 ### Security Group
 - stateful, if you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again